Erichollman96/NFLDeepDive/README.md

 # NFLDeepDive
 NFL Stat Deepdiver is a Python/Tkinter desktop app for exploring season-level NFL passing data.
 It scrapes Pro-Football-Reference, caches results, cleans/merges rows, and computes z-scores to compare players relative to their peers.
 Columns are sortable, and the layout adapts to pre/post-QBR eras.

+# Origin
+Initially, this appplication was created to answer the question: "Who had the greatest passing season ever?"
+However, context is rarely taken into consideration when asking this question, and we merely look at counting stats (yards thrown, touchdown to interception ratio, etc.)
+This takes into account performances of players in that given year when scoring players.
+The football has changed to be more aerodynamic, the rules have changed regarding Quarterback protection and what constitutes pass interference, holding and many other factors that result in on-field production.
+This application uses statistical analysis to isolate how good a player was at passing in the context of that year, allowing users to drill-down and see how much of an outlier that passing season was.

+Was Dan Marino's 5000 yards and 48 TD's in '84 a more outstanding season than Peyton Manning's 5400 yards and 55 Touchdowns in 2013?
+Or maybe it was Aaron Rodger's incredibly efficent 2011 season with 122 Passer Rating?
+Tom Brady's 50 Touchdown to 8 Interception 2010?
+Maybe Patrick Mahomes??

+None of them :)

+You must do the analysis for yourself!

 ## NFL Stat Deepdiver — Passing Stats Viewer